-One of the newer programming languages on this list, Golang was created by Google engineers to solve the problem of needing to run many lines of code at the same time without sacrificing speed.
-The syntax is similar to C (which we talk about later in this article) and it also has the benefit of signalling errors in code while you’re writing it versus when the code is being run.
+One of the newer programming languages on this list, Go (also referred to as Golang).
+It was created by Google engineers to solve the problem of needing to run many lines of code at the same time without sacrificing speed.
+The syntax is similar to C and it also has the benefit of signaling errors in code while you’re writing it versus when the code is being run.

-In general, Golang’s syntax is relatively easy to learn and it’s a great language to use for web development.
-For parents who are looking to give their kids a leg up in the future, Golang is definitely worth considering thanks to its growing popularity.
+In general, Go’s syntax is relatively easy to learn and it’s a great language to use for web development.
+For parents who are looking to give their kids a leg up in the future, Go is definitely worth considering thanks to its growing popularity.

 Swift Playgrounds is not as versatile as Scratch when it comes to customization and in general is recommended for kids ages 10 and up.
 For kids who are primarily interested in learning how to code for iPhones and iPads, or for schools that use iPads in the classroom, Swift is a great option and will likely continue to grow in popularity.

-This language is most commonly used to create online applications quickly while still making them easy to scale to many users — Twitter, Shopify, Basecamp, and Kickstarter all use Ruby.
+Ruby is most commonly used to create online applications quickly while still making them easy to scale to many users.
+Twitter, Shopify, Basecamp, and Kickstarter all use Ruby.
 It was created to be easy to learn and has similarities to Python with its syntax.
 While not as commonly used as Python, it is another programming language that is ideal for beginners.

-Although C and C++ are similar as far as syntax, C overall is less complicated to learn while C++ incorporates object-oriented programming and is much more involved.
+C and C++ are also good options and similar as far as syntax, but C overall is less complicated to learn while C++ incorporates object-oriented programming and is much more involved.
 Games, animations, and graphic-based applications most often use C++ (Adobe products like Illustrator and Premier use this language) while C is commonly used to develop databases and operating systems.